 Should you refinance into another 30-year home loan?

 While this option may result in a lower payment, you’re restarting the clock on your home loan.
 As a result, you’ll pay more interest in the first half of your amortization schedule.
 Your lender may offer the option of a shorter-term loan or a loan term similar to what you currently have.
-So, if you’re already five years into a 30-year mortgage, your refinance lender might allow you to choose a 25-year loan term so you’re not starting over at 30 years.
+So, if you’re already five years into a 30-year mortgage, you may be able to choose a 25-year loan term so you’re not starting over at 30 years.

 If you’re thinking about refinancing your home loan, a Finance of America Mortgage Advisor can help you compare your best options.